Azure/azure-cli-shell/README.md

    $ pip install --user azure-cli-shell
 ```

-A list of common install issues for Azure CLI and their resolutions are available at [install troubleshooting](https://github.com/Azure/azure-cli/blob/master/doc/install_troubleshooting.md).
+A list of common install issues and their resolutions are available at [install troubleshooting](https://github.com/Azure/azure-cli-shell/blob/master/doc/install_troubleshooting.md).

-A list of FAQ [FAQ](https://github.com/Azure/azure-cli/issues?q=label%3AFAQ)

 ## Running